 WHAT DOES BEING AN ISLANDER MEAN TO YOU?

 islandness is a living experiment.
-An open platform spanning the North Atlantic, this project explores life on two northern islands through the art practices of two islanders: Jane Walker (Newfoundland) and Vivian Ross-Smith (Shetland Islands).
+An open platform spanning the North Atlantic, this project explores life on two northern islands through the art practices of two islanders: Jane Walker (Newfoundland) and Vivian Ross-Smith (Shetland).
 In a series of community-based workshops, a community supper meal, and a collaborative exhibition, Walker and Ross-Smith come together to engage in dialogues about art, islandness and contemporary rurality in the Shetland Islands and in Newfoundland.
 Both artists use traditional processes and adapted materials of northern island culture such as fish skin and rug hooking in their individual practices.
-Following several weeks of collaboration, experimentation, and community engagement in Newfoundland an exhibition in St. John’s will feature new and recent works by Walker and Ross-Smith involving alternative textiles, bronzes, fish skin preservation and project documentation.
+Following several weeks of collaboration, experimentation, and community engagement in Newfoundland an exhibition in St. John’s showed new and recent works by Walker and Ross-Smith involving alternative textiles, bronzes, fish skin preservation and project documentation.

 - Broadening audiences both within and outwith northern island arts communities

 - New gateways of arts engagement that extend beyond the contemporary art community in St. John’s

 - Experiences of ‘islander’ and ‘islandness’ in Newfoundland and in Shetland

 - Familiar textures, processes, and materials within new art contexts